pandas-dev/pandas/doc/source/user_guide/missing_data.rst

    pd.NA | True

 On the other hand, if one of the operands is ``False``, the result depends on the value of the other operand.
-Therefore, in thise case ``pd.NA``
+Therefore, in this case ``pd.NA``
 propagates:

 .. ipython:: python